ansys/pyensight/doc/source/calc_functions.rst

 Computes a constant, positive variable that is the distance between any two nodes.
-Searches down the part list until it finds *nodeID1*, then searches until it finds *nodeID2* and returns ``Undefined`` if *nodeID1* or *nodeID2* cannot be found.
+This function searches down the part list until it finds *nodeID1*, then searches until it finds *nodeID2*.
+Itreturns ``Undefined`` if *nodeID1* or *nodeID2* cannot be found.
-Nodes are designated by their node ids, so the part must have node ids.
+Nodes are designated by their node IDs, so the part must have node IDs.

 .. note::
-    Most created parts do not have node ids.
+    Most created parts do not have node IDs.

     The geometry type is important for using this function.
 There are three geometry types: static, changing coordinate, and changing connectivity.
-You can find out your geometry type by doing a **Query→Dataset** and looking in the **General Geometric section** of the pop up window.
+You can find out your geometry type by doing a **Query→Dataset** and looking in the **General Geometric section** of the popup window.

-    If you have a static geometry with visual displacement turned on then ``dis2nodes`` will not use the displacement in its calculations.
-You will need to enable server-side (computational) displacement.
-If you have changing
-    coordinate geometry, then ``dist2node`` works without adjustment.
-If you have changing connectivity then ``dist2node`` should not be used as it may give nonsensical results because connectivity is re-evaluated each time step and node ids may be reassigned.
+    If you have a static geometry with visual displacement turned on, the ``Dis2Nodes`` function does not use the displacement in its calculations.
+You must enable server-side (computational) displacement.
+If you have changing coordinate geometry, the ``Dist2Nnodes`` function works without adjustment.
+If you have changing connectivity, the ``Dist2nNodes`` function should not be used as it can give nonsensical results because connectivity is reevaluated each time step and node IDs may be reassigned.

-    For transient results, to find the distance between two nodes on different parts, or between two nodes if one or both don't have ids, or the ids are not unique for the model (namely, more than one part has the same node id) use the line tool.
+    For transient results, to find the distance between two nodes on different parts, or between two nodes if one or both nodes don't have IDs, or the IDs are not unique for the model (namely, more than one part has the same node ID), use the line tool.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - nodeID1